 - There is a Frommer Files story where Erich Brunner, a disaffected aristocrat living in the late 21st Century, develops time travel and sends himself back to 1919 in an attempt to (of course) stop Hitler.
 He fails miserably, but winds up as a medievalist historian at Cambridge and works there happily for the rest of his life.

 - The downtimer community in the Time Scout series adapt to varying degrees.
-Some are Fish Out of Temporal Water, some are The Unfrozen Caveman Lawyer.
+Some are Fish Out of Temporal Water, some are this trope.
 The same is true of people who travel to the past.
 Some are conspicuous tourists, others are invisible.
 Being a downtimer tourist is only possible down a gate developed for that; uptime is more friendly to downtimers.
 They even provide counseling.

 - In Leo Frankowski's The Cross Time Engineer series, Conrad rapidly adapts to being stranded in medieval Poland.